Skip to main content

 Because where and how the customers provide Opt-in is clear, the campaign was approved.

-Your Message Flow has to contain a maximum of 2,000 characters.
+Your Message Flow has to contain a minimum of 200 characters and a maximum of 2000 characters.

 How do End-Users Revoke Consent?